UT-GlobalSeismology/DSMsynTI-mpi/README.md

 **_Welcome to the DSM world._**

-This package is a bundle of 3 separate programs for computing synthetic seismograms in a spherically symmetric, transversely isotropic model: tish, tipsv, and spcsac.
+This is a software for computing synthetic seismograms in a spherically symmetric, transversely isotropic (TI) model using the Direct Solution Method (DSM).

+This package is a bundle of 3 separate programs: tish, tipsv, and spcsac.
 You must build each program separately.

 ```